-- If you have the G Suite Enterprise, Business, Education, or Nonprofits edition, next to Access to Activity dashboard, select an option to determine if your users can see Activity dashboard data for files they are editors on.
+- If you have the G Suite Enterprise, Business, Education, Nonprofits, or Drive Enterprise edition, next to Access to Activity dashboard, select an option to determine if your users can see Activity dashboard data for files they are editors on.

 - On: Let users at your domain see file views on the Activity dashboard.
 Recommended if Users’ view history is also on.

 - Off: Prevent users at your domain from seeing file views on the Activity dashboard.
 Recommended if Users’ view history is also off.

 For more information about Activity dashboard and FAQs, see the G Suite Updates Blog.